Data & Security

 Web Tracking

-For managing opt-outs on impressions and clicks users can opt-out directly by loading the following webpage in their browser.
+Users can opt-out directly from Touchpoint measurement by loading the following webpage in their browser.

 https://gsght.com/optout